13For it was you who formed my inward parts; you knit me together in my mother’s womb.

 -NRSV Psalm 139:13-16

-- God knows the gamut of human emotion and experience; good, evil, joy, despair, etc. God acts in love with grace and provision.
+- God acts in love with grace and provision.
 God is the god of promise and follow-through.
 God is both universal and personal.
 God works through individuals and communities across time and diverse cultures.
 God is working in and through us, even people who we don’t understand or who view the world and God differently than we do.

 - Faith is a response to God.
 Our faith practices reciprocate God’s provision by reflecting it into the world.
 Faith practices draw us closer to the mystery who is God, even though God is beyond our total comprehension.
-I believe worship and prayer are two central practices of discipleship.
+Faith practices help people attend to and discern God’s movement in our lives and the world.

-- God is relational.
-God calls us to be together, to worship together, to share life together, to be in relationship with God and others, and to serve and love each other.
+- God calls us to be together, to worship together, to share life together, to be in relationship with God and others, and to serve and love each other.
 This begins at the levels of our most basic relationships.

 - The Word is the foundation upon which faith and Christian life is built.
 The Bible speaks across time, to multiple people.
 Its narratives about human life and God’s work in the world are the building blocks upon which an understanding of self and God is built.